Xman1109/Atomic_Overhaul/README.md

 [graphite]: https://raw.githubusercontent.com/fainda/images/main/Graphite.png

 ![graphite][] <br>
-After you researched graphite processing, you will be able to craft graphite, which you will use to craft graphite fuel cells.
+After you have researched the **graphite processing** technology, you are able to craft graphite, which will be needed to craft **graphite fuel cells**.

 <h2>Uranium</h2>

 [uranium]: https://raw.githubusercontent.com/fainda/images/main/uranium.png

 ![uranium][] <br>
-Uranium is just like in the base game, you use it to craft fuel cells which when reprocessed give plutonium, research data, and Uranium-238.
+Uranium remains as in the base game.
+It is used to craft fuel cells, which, when reprocessed, give **plutonium**, **research data**, and uranium-238.
 You will need the research data to research new technologies regarding nuclear stuff.

 <h2>Plutonium</h2>

 [plutonium]: https://raw.githubusercontent.com/fainda/images/main/plutonium.png

 ![plutonium][] <br>
-Plutonium is not just only used for crafting new Fuel Cells, but you will need it if you want to craft the Atomic bomb or the new Plutonium Fuel.
+Plutonium is not only used for crafting new fuel cells, but also for crafting the **atomic bomb** or the new **plutonium fuel**.

 <h2>Mixed Oxide (MOX)</h2>

 [mox]: https://raw.githubusercontent.com/fainda/images/main/MOX.png

 ![MOX][] <br>
-MOX is just another fuel that consists of Uranium and Plutonium.
+MOX is another fuel consisting of uranium and plutonium.

 <h2>Thorium</h2>

 [thorium]: https://raw.githubusercontent.com/fainda/images/main/thorium.png

 ![thorium][] <br>
-Thorium is the last tier of nuclear fuel.
-But you can use it to craft the Thorium Modules, which increase the speed of processing/reprocessing recipes.
+Thorium is, by standart, the **highest tier** of nuclear fuel.
+You can also use it to craft **Thorium Modules**, which increase the speed of processing/reprocessing recipes.

 ---

 <h1><a href="https://mods.factorio.com/mod/space-exploration">Space Exploration</a> + Atomic Overhaul</h1>
-Space Exploration is made by <a href="https://www.patreon.com/bePatron?u=9790523">Earendel </a>, one of the most popular mod creators of Factorio. <br>
+Space Exploration by <a href="https://www.patreon.com/bePatron?u=9790523">Earendel </a>is one of the most popular mods for Factorio. <br>
-So we decided to make some additional content for his mod.
+Atomic Overhaul provides additional content for this mod.

 <h2>The Space Reactor</h2>

 <img align="left" src="https://raw.githubusercontent.com/fainda/images/main/hr-reactor.png">

-The Space Reactor is a prototype of the standard reactor, but is modified to withstand the cold vacuum of space and resist cosmic radiation.
+The Space Reactor is a prototype of the standard reactor.
+It is modified to withstand the cold vacuum of space and resist cosmic radiation.

-This Reactor is only placeable in space and not on Planets, no matter the ground it is standing on.
+This Reactor is only placeable in space, regardless of the ground it is standing on.

-But remember that **_you can only fuel it with the new fuel cells,_** with each having its own glow, as seen in the picture below.
+Remember that **_you can only fuel it with the new fuel cells,_** each of which having its own glow as seen in the picture below.

  <img align="right" hight=180 width=425 src="https://raw.githubusercontent.com/fainda/images/main/reactor-glow.png">